Preterism: Schools of preterist thought

 The two principal schools of preterist thought are commonly called partial preterism and full preterism.
-Preterists disagree significantly about the exact meaning of the terms used to denote these divisions of preterist thought.
+Preterists themselves disagree significantly about the exact meaning of the terms used to denote these divisions of preterist thought.

 Some partial preterists prefer to call their position orthodox preterism, thus contrasting their agreement with the creeds of the Ecumenical Councils with what they perceive to be the full preterists' rejection of the same.
 This, in effect, makes full preterism unorthodox in the eyes of partial preterists and gives rise to the claim by some that full preterism is heretical.
 Partial preterism is also sometimes called orthodox preterism, classical preterism or moderate preterism.

 On the other hand, some full preterists prefer to call their position "consistent preterism", reflecting their extension of preterism to all biblical prophecy and thus claiming an inconsistency in the partial preterist hermeneutic.

 Sub-variants of preterism include a form of partial preterism which places fulfillment of some eschatological passages in the first three centuries of the current era, culminating in the fall of Rome.
 In addition, certain statements from classical theological liberalism are easily mistaken for preterism, as they hold that the biblical record accurately reflects Jesus' and the Apostles' belief that all prophecy would be fulfilled within their generation.
 Theological liberalism generally regards these apocalyptic expectations as being errant or mistaken, however, so this view cannot accurately be considered a form of preterism.